Weighted dependency graphs: Finding weighted dependency graphs

 observe that the right-hand side depends indeed only on the size $r$ of $B$, and not on $B$ itself. \end{proof} \begin{remark} In the previous proof and in \cref{SectProd} below, we sum over all multiset partitions $\pi$ of a multiset $B$.
 If $B=\{b_1,\dots,b_r\}$, this means that we consider all set partitions of $\{1,\dots,r\}$ and associate with each one a multiset partitions of $B$ by replacing $i$ by $b_i$ within each part.
 For example, the multiset $\{a,b,b\}$ has five multiset partitions: $\{\{a\},\{b\},\{b\}\}$, $\{\{a,b,b\}\}$, $\{\{a\},\{b,b\}\}$ and twice $\{\{a,b\},\{b\}\}$.
 In particular, the number of multiset partitions counted with multiplicity of a multiset of size $r$ is the $r$-th Bell number, independently of whether this multiset has repeated elements or not.

 With this convention, Leonov and Shiryaev formula clearly holds with cumulants of multisets.
-Indeed the case with equal variables can be obtained from specialization of the generic case and this does not change the summation set. \end{remark} \begin{remark} We will see in \cref{SectProd} a converse of \cref{PropAlternate}: for any weighted dependency graph with a super-multiplicative function $\Psi$, \cref{EqFundamentalVariant} holds (in fact, a more general bound for cumulants of products of the $Y_\a$ holds). \end{remark} \begin{remark} \cref{PropAlternate} is in particular useful when $\WDep$ is the discrete graph and $Y_\a$ are Bernoulli variables.
+Indeed the case with equal variables can be obtained from specialization of the generic case and this does not change the summation set. \end{remark} \begin{remark} We will see in \cref{SectProd} a converse of \cref{PropAlternate}: for any weighted dependency graph with a super-multiplicative function $\Psi$, \cref{EqFundamentalVariant} holds.
+In fact, a more general bound for cumulants of products of the $Y_\a$ holds; see \cref{EqBoundCumulantProducts,RkJustifAlternateConverse}. \end{remark} \begin{remark} \cref{PropAlternate} is in particularly useful when $\WDep$ has no edges of weight $1$ and $Y_\a$ are Bernoulli variables.
 In this case, each connected component $B_i$ of the induced graph $\Dep[B_i]$ contains only one distinct element $\beta_i$, with multiplicity $m_i \ge 1$.
 Then

 where the last equality comes from the assumption that $Y_{\beta_i}$ is a Bernoulli variable.
-Therefore it is enough to bound $\ka(Y_\a,\a \in B)$, for {\em subsets} $B$ of $A$ (and not all {\em multisets}). \end{remark}
+Therefore, to prove that $\WDep$ is a $(\Psi,\bC)$ weighted dependency graph for the family $\{Y_\a, \a \in A\}$, it is enough to bound $\ka(Y_\a,\a \in B)$, for {\em subsets} $B$ of $A$ (and not all {\em multisets}). \end{remark}